Case study dilemma and research question

 The Swedish case study addresses key sustainability issues of reducing climate impacts through a greater integration of livestock and crop production.
 The main action looks at diversification as a strategy to move closer to systems where animals can play a truly positive role in food production systems.
 Integrating crops and livestock production is a key characteristic of agro-ecology in which the role of the animals is to convert non-human-edible biomass to food and also convert grass and other biomass to manure to fertilise crops.
 At the same time, diversification includes a shift of consumption patterns to plant-based diets containing limited amounts of animal source foods.

-What are the challenges and possibilities to diversify specialised livestock farms (conventional and organic) to include more crops for direct human consumption while simultaneously integrating more agro-ecological principles to enhance sustainability performance in an economically highly strained production sector?
+The case study research question therefore is: what are the challenges and possibilities to diversify ruminant livestock farms (conventional and organic) to include more crops for direct human consumption while simultaneously integrating more agro-ecological principles to enhance sustainability performance in an economically highly strained production sector?

 Key actors involved

 - Sales opportunities for crops for direct human consumption - Networks, companies and actors which can directly and indirectly increase sales opportunities for crops for direct human consumption, there among legumes and grains.